arielf/weight-loss/README.md

 You may note that in the top chart there's a notable acceleration in the rate of weight loss.
 The cause was deeper insights and better ability to sustain the diet the more I understood the causes of weight gain and loss.

-Extending the fasting time by 1) skipping breakfast and stopping to eat earlier in the evening before going to bed, was one major accelerator.
-Loading up on fat in order to feel full was another.
+Extending the fasting time was one major accelerator: I did that by 1) skipping breakfast and 2) stopping to eat earlier in the evening before going to bed.

+Loading up on fat in order to feel full was another accelerator of weight loss rate.

 I now feel pretty confident that I can go all the way back to my original weight when I first landed in US soil.

 At the present rate, it should take not more than 2 years to completely undo the damage of the past 20 years.

 It is important to stress that I also feel much better the more weight I lose.
 As a welcome side-effect, all the bordeline-high levels in my blood tests, have moved significantly towards normal averages during the same period when I lost weight.